buchananc/inApinch/README.md

 ## Deployed Heroku Link
 [Click here](https://cryptic-spire-46281.herokuapp.com/) to see 'In A Pinch' live on the web!

+## Deployment
+In a Pinch was deployed using Heroku and it's JawsDB add-on: https://elements.heroku.com/addons/jawsdb

 ## Getting Started
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes: